 When selling, you should talk with us before you place the property on the market so that you are clear about the sale process, what your options are, the type of documentation you will need to provide, and when you should contact your mortgagee.

 Are property laws the same in South Australia and Victoria?

 No. There are differences in the process of conveyancing within each State.
 You should check with us before buying or selling, or relocating interstate.

 However, if you are relocating within Victoria, the conveyancing can be done from any location.
 This means there is no need to change solicitors if, for example, you are relocating to Melbourne, or to another regional area.
-Besides which, with 24 offices across the State, we can assist you from the area most convenient to you.
+With offices across the State, we can assist you from an office convenient to you.

 The sale of real estate is not conveyancing.
 The negotiation process, including the drafting of the written legal document setting out the terms and condition of sale, is a legal process.
 This is because it creates a legal relationship that binds two parties and gives rise to legally enforceable rights.

 The preparation of the sale documents requires a solid knowledge and understanding of the law associated with real estate contracts, the Sale of Land Act, the Transfer of Land Act and the laws relating to contracts, trade practices and consumer law.

 The vendor requires legal advice on their obligations and responsibilities in selling property.
 There are strict rules that the seller should have explained to them.

 People are often confused by what constitutes the conveyancing.
 It's not unusual for a lot of negotiations to take place prior to agreeing on a sale price and conditions.
 While these deliberations are often governed by the law, they are not part of the conveyancing process itself which does not start untill a contract of sale has been signed by both parties.